 Successful business people and families in the North West, 2018-2021 (funded by the USF Postdoctoral Research Fellowship)

 The Fellowship will be used to develop a study of geographies of wealth in Manchester and its surrounds.

 The response of British migrants living in other EU Member States to the EU referendum: national belonging, mobility and emotions, 2017-2018

 This project surveyed 909 predominantly pro-Remain British nationals living in other EU Member States, asking for reflections on their national identity, future plans and whether they had experienced uncertainty following the EU referendum.
 It sought to understand how their national identity and sense of belonging was being renegotiated post-referendum through a lens attentive to the cultural politics of emotion.

 Ambiguous migrants: contemporary British migrants living in Auckland, Aotearoa New Zealand, 2012-2016 (funded by ESRC 1+3)

-My doctoral research explored what the idea of ‘the postcolonial’ meant in concrete, everyday terms for contemporary British migrants living in Auckland, Aotearoa New Zealand.
+My doctoral research explored the everyday experiences, spaces and mobilities of British migrants living in Auckland, Aotearoa New Zealand.
 It drew on a combination of qualitative methods – creative, biographic and ethnographic – to explore British nationals’ migration biographies, personal geographies of the city and encounters with Auckland’s cultural and ethnic landscapes.
 The project has contributed to debates on urban multiculture in settler colonial societies, the colonial continuities of lifestyle migration, British migration and the interplay of racial and settler imaginaries.

 Higgins, K., W. (In print).
 Britishness abroad: British migrants in Aotearoa New Zealand, in: Leonard, P and Walsh, K (Eds.)
 British Migration.
 Palgrave Macmillan, London.